cblmbg/inverseproblemsbiocybernetics/README.md

 - Optimization Toolbox (`lsqnonlin`, `lsqlin`, `fmincon`)
 - Statistics and Machine Learning Toolbox (`lasso`)
 - Signal Processing Toolbox (`sgolayfilt`)
+- Symbolic Math Toolbox (required by the STRIKE-GOLDD toolbox)

 Adaptive integration uses base-MATLAB `ode15s`.
 No other toolboxes are required; in particular the Global Optimization Toolbox and Control System